pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/README.md

 * Aero: TB
 * Dragonite: Bliz

-[OPTIONAL SAVE: Saving for Champ can be good if you don't have a spare X Accuracy+ spare X Special + Revive]
+[OPTIONAL SAVE: Saving for Champ can be good if you don't have a spare X Accuracy + spare X Special + Revive]
-* Heal below at 22HP or below
+* Heal if HP < 23
-  - Can also heal below at 44HP or below if you want to play safer
+  - Can also heal if HP < 45 if you want to play safer

 **Champ:**
 - X Spec, X Acc, HD x3, TB, HD x2
-	* If Pidgeot uses Sky Attack turn 1 do the following:
+	* If Pidgeot uses Sky Attack turn 1 ("Enemy Pidgeot is glowing!") do the following:
 	 - Bliz, EQ, X Acc, HD x4